-In the marketplace, timber framing has earned its fame through its beautiful natural characteristics that are perfect only for countryside homes, mountain and rustic lakeside homes.
+There is a perspective that timber framing and its beautiful natural characteristics are only suited for the countryside, mountain, or rustic lakeside homes.
 Right?
 Well, that perception couldn’t be any more wrong!
-Timber frame homes can be modern, traditional, luxurious, industrial, shabby chic and of course, they can be rustic.
-We craft timber frames in the country, in urban areas, on a lake and in the mountains.
+Timber frame homes can be modern, traditional, luxurious, industrial, shabby chic, or rustic.
+We craft timber frames in the country, in urban areas, on lakes, and in the mountains.
 We can design and craft your home with an elaborate timber frame system or one that features minimal timbers used only as accents.